NSoiffer/MathCAT/README.md

 ```

 Here is a more real life example from the Unicode definitions showing various alternatives.
 Pay attention to the indentation: all entries that are indented to the right of the line above are subentries in that array/dictionary.
-Pay attention to the indentation: all entries that are indented to the right of the line above are subentries in that array/dictionary.
 ```
 # Two options for defining a simple replacement for the symbol '∞'.